spencertipping/tau/doc/pi0-gc-algorithm.md

 # π₀ GC algorithm
 Values are allocated into the newest heap.
 When it overflows, we trigger a GC for that heap alone, tenuring downwards.
 Each downwards heap overflow may indirectly cause further GCs within those generations, all the way down to the oldest.

 We don't track tenure-count per object (UTF9 doesn't make space), but we can track it per generation.
 This means one of every _n_ collections will tenure everything downwards instead of compacting.
-Since newer generations tend not to be resizable, we can also tenure downwards anytime the live set is larger than some fraction of the newgen size.
+Since newer generations tend not to be as resizable, we can also tenure downwards anytime the live set is larger than some fraction of the newgen size.

+(**NOTE:** the newgen-resizable thing is interesting.
+We don't resize newgen as a function of its live set, but we do temporarily expand it if we need to allocate a large object.
+This way large objects still follow generational lifetimes, unlike for instance the JVM G1 GC, which allocates them specially.)

 For implementation reasons, the number of generations is always a power of two, by default 4 -- so we reserve the top two bits to describe which generation contains each reference.